manekineko17/Countdown/README.md

+# countdown
-This is the countdown to the end of the training.
+Countdown to the end of the web development training